wdi-red-coral/project-4-prompt/badir-projects/subol.md

 # Subol

+## Company Description

-Subol works to provide qualified personnel to buld and organize exhibitions and conference.
+Subol works to provide qualified personnel to build and organize exhibitions and conference.

+## Web Application Description
 Applicants from all over the Kingdom should be able to register their data through it and register in the annual membership.
 After registering their data, Subol will evaluate all registrations to see if they can participate with us in the work.
 If they qualify, then we will provide each member with the membership number, through which they can